Ask the Expert Series

 The Impact of Plant-Based Nutrition on Chronic Disease

 The Impact of Plant-Based Nutrition on Chronic Disease was hosted jointly by InMotion and The Gathering Place, and presented by Stephanie Hopkins, dietician at The Gathering Place.
 Stephanie discussed plant-based nutrition and how diet can be used as a tool to help manage chronic diseases and conditions such as Parkinson’s disease and cancer.
 The presentation concluded with a cooking demonstration before opening for questions and answers.
-To a view a recording of the presentation, please click here.
+This presentation was recorded on October 28, 2021.

 Research Updates in Parkinson’s Disease